Keith Lam: Public career

 Lam was also involved in the community services.
 He served as president of Rotary Club of Hong Kong South from 1976 to 1977 and was bestowed a Badge of Honour in 1977.
 He was first made unofficial Justice of the Peace on 18 May 1981.
 He was appointed unofficial member of the Legislative Council in 1984.
 He served for a year until the Legislative Council was reorganised as the government was introducing election to the council for the first time.
 He ran in the first indirect Legislative Council election in Hong Kong Island West in 1985 but was defeated by Liu Lit-for.
 In 1993, he was awarded Officer of the Order of the British Empire (OBE) for his community services in Hong Kong.
 In 1994, he was appointed Hong Kong District Adviser to the Xinhua News Agency.

 Since then, he had also sat on many public positions, including member of the Estate Agents Authority and the Social Welfare Advisory Committee 2000 to 2006.
 He is a fellow of the Hong Kong Institute of Directors since June 1981, a fellow of Chartered Management Institute September 2006 and a member of the British Institute of Management.
 He has been the member of the Election Committee since 1998 in the Religious Subsector representing the Hong Kong Buddhist Association.

 Personal life

-Lam married to his first wife Lavien Chan Lai-kuen and had a son named Anthony Lam Chi-tat, a solicitor known for presiding over marriage ceremonies.
-He married his second wife Lavien Chan Lai-kuen, the marriage lasted until 2008.
+Lam married to his first wife and had a son named Anthony Lam Chi-tat, a solicitor known for presiding over marriage ceremonies.
+He later married his second wife Lavien Chan Lai-kuen, and had two sons, Adrian and Andre, the marriage lasted until 2008.
 In 2015, Lam filled two writs against his son Anthony and daughter-in-law Cana Cheung Shui-yee who refused to give him back shares in the company after he hell ill in 2013 and needed money to pay hefty medical bills.